bitnine-oss/AgensGraph-Extension/README.md

 Ideally, bug reports are accompanied by a proposed code change to fix the bug.
 This isn’t always possible, as those who discover a bug may not have the experience to fix it.
 A bug may be reported by creating a JIRA ticket without creating a pull request.

 Data correctness/data loss bugs are very serious.
 Make sure the corresponding bug report JIRA ticket is labeled as correctness or data-loss.
-Please send an email to dev@age.apache.org after submitting the bug report, to quickly draw attention to the issue.
+Please send an email to dev@age.apache.org after submitting the bug report to quickly draw attention to the issue.

 Performance issues are classified as bugs.
 The pull request to fix a performance bug must provide a benchmark to prove the problem is indeed fixed.